 - 123Loadboard: Budget-friendly with decent hotshot volume

-- Direct shipper relationships: Oilfield companies and construction firms are often looking for reliable hotshot carriers directly
+- Direct shipper relationships: Oilfield and construction firms often look for reliable hotshot carriers directly

 How much can hotshot truckers make?